jac307/MediaArtTutorials/ART1TI3/Mixed-Media-Anim-03.md

 <h3 style="color: darkred;">[30 min] Prepare and Sequence Your Frames</h3>

-🎞️ **Task:** Assemble your 10 analogue-enhanced frames into a short animation.
+**Task:** Individually, assemble your analogue-enhanced frames into a short animation using the tutorial provided.

-### Steps:
-1. Open DaVinci Resolve
-2. Import your 10 scanned/photographed frames
-3. Arrange them in order on the timeline
-4. Set each frame duration to **2–4 frames** (aim for 10–12 FPS)

 ### Editing Tips:
-- Make sure all frames are the same size and aligned properly
+- Ensure all frames are the same size and properly aligned
-- Use basic transitions sparingly
 - Adjust playback speed if needed to enhance pacing
+  > ⚠️ Make sure both of you use the **same settings**
+- Do **not** add any further effects or edits at this stage

-➡️ Export your animation as a **short MP4 file** (5–10 seconds)
+➡️ Export your animation as a **short MP4 file**
+> Individual videos should be 10-15 seconds.
-📄 **Filename:** `Lastname-Firstname-Animation.mp4`
+**Filename:** `Lastname-Firstname-Animation.mp4`

 ---

 <h3 style="color: darkred;">[30–40 min] Combine Group Animations + Add Sound</h3>

-🎬 **Task:** Collaborate with your group to create a single, unified short film.
+**Task:** Collaborate with your group to create a single, unified short film.

+Review the tutorials: <a href="https://jac307.github.io/MediaArtTutorials/Others/index.html?file=DaVinci.json" target="_blank" rel="noopener noreferrer">Video Editing in DaVinci Resolve</a>

 ### Instructions:
 - Import all individual animations into a shared DaVinci Resolve project